American Express Membership Rewards vs. Chase Ultimate Rewards

 - American Express Membership Rewards and Chase Ultimate Rewards are two popular rewards programs with flexible points redemption options.

-- Both programs offer the ability to transfer points to various airline and hotel partners, but the partners differ between the two programs and could be a deciding factor when choosing a program to pursue.
+- The transfer partners differ between the two programs and vary in value.
+It can be a deciding factor when choosing a program to pursue.

 American Express Membership Rewards and Chase Ultimate Rewards are two of the most popular rewards programs available to cardholders today.
+You can use either of these programs to earn flexible rewards points with eligible rewards credit cards, then cash in your points for some potentially high-value redemption of your pointss.

-You can use either of these programs to earn flexible rewards points with eligible rewards credit cards, then cash in your points for some potentially high-value redemptions.
 Some of the premier travel credit cards in each program also come with coveted benefits like airport lounge access, annual travel credits, travel insurance and Global Entry or TSA PreCheck fee credits.
+But would you fare better with Membership Rewards or Ultimate Rewards points?
+Here’s a comparison to help you decide.

 Amex vs. Chase comparison